hectorC/Apeiron/README.md

 ## Author, License, and Copyright

-Aperon is written and maintained by Hector Centeno.
+Aperon is written by Hector Centeno, http://www.hcenteno.net

 This application is licensed under *LGPL Version 2.1*.
 Please see LICENSE.txt for the complete license.